2014 Bay Area Capital Connections (BACC) Forum III: Pitching a Company, Not a Product

 When & Where

-Alliance for Community Development
+Alliance for Community Development of the San Francisco Bay Area

 The Alliance for Community Development brings startup founders and business owners expert business knowledge, growth practices and connections to financial and other resources.
 Our goal is to increase access to capital for growth companies with diverse leadership through dynamic forums, conferences and programs.
 We welcome all entrepreneurs to our programs and focus on growing companies of all sizes with diverse leadership